jimsmart/grobotstxt/README.md

 - Added a helper to extract Sitemap URIs
 - Super simple API

-As per Google's original library, we include a small standalone binary, for webmasters, that allows testing a single URL and user-agent against a robots.txt.
+As per Google's original library, we include a small standalone binary executable, for webmasters, that allows testing a single URL and user-agent against a robots.txt.
 Ours is called `icanhasrobot`, and its inputs and outputs are compatible with the original tool.